School opening and closing times

 From time to time the local press request to take photographs of school activities, ie sports events, special events and fundraising activities.

-Teachers and teaching assistants also take photographs of pupils for class related topics, ie coat hooks, book covers and display boards.
+Teachers and teaching assistants also take photographs of pupils for class related topics, ie coat hooks, book covers and display boards and to add to the school website.

 If your child has head lice (nits), please treat appropriately and remove any eggs before returning your child to school.